David Koch Dead, Billionaire Conservative Passed Away At Age 79

 Billionaire David Koch has died at the age of 79, CBS News reports.
 According to a previous story by The Inquisitr, the conservative businessman stepped down from his position at Koch Industries last year due to struggles with his health.

-In a statement made available via NBC News, David’s brother, Charles, confirmed David’s passing.
+In a statement made available via NBC News, David’s brother Charles confirmed his passing.

 “It is with a heavy heart that I announce the passing of my brother David.
 Anyone who worked with David surely experienced his giant personality and passion for life.”